 Depending on the physical storage type (directly attached JBOD, iSCSI LUN etc.) and particular circumstances, exact error messages and patterns vary greatly.

 Here are some rules of thumb to facilitate decision-making process:

 - If SMART status is unsatisfactory for the physical disk, this usually means the disk needs to be replaced.

 - Check if similar issues or any other error messages were previously logged for this disk.
 If the issue appears for the first time usually CS could be reused without configuration changes.
 Nevertheless pay special attention to this CS in future.

 - If there are multiple error messages present in dmesg and/or /var/log/messages for several disks on a single backplane or RAID controller, this means hardware itself could be a culprit.
-Contact your hardware vendor for aditional review.
+Contact your hardware vendor for additional review.

-- If Acronis Software-Defined Infrastructure is installed to a virtual machine and CS is located in .vmdk or .vhd file stored on a NAS, such a system should be carefully checked for reliability before going to production.
-Acronis Software-Defined Infrastructure ships a special tool, vstorage-hwflush-check, for checking how a storage device flushes data to disk in an emergency case such as power outage.
+- If Acronis Cyber Infrastructure is installed to a virtual machine and CS is located in .vmdk or .vhd file stored on a NAS, such a system should be carefully checked for reliability before going to production.
+Acronis Cyber Infrastructure ships a special tool, vstorage-hwflush-check, for checking how a storage device flushes data to disk in an emergency case such as power outage.
 We strongly recommend using this tool to make sure your storage behaves correctly in case of power-off events.
 This article explains how to use the tool.

 4. Return failed CS to Active status